 Saint Peter Public Schools 1:1 Initiative

 To better serve our students and the community, Saint Peter Public Schools has made devices available to all students from the Early Childhood Programs through 12th Grade.
-Depending on the instructional model, iPads are issued to students in classroom sets or available to take home in early childhood programs through grade 4.
+Depending on the grade or program, iPads are issued to students in classroom sets or available to take home in early childhood programs through grade 4.
 Chromebooks are available in classroom sets or available to take home in grades 5 through 8. iPads are issued to all students to take home in grades 9-12.
 See below the documents below for more information and forms to participate in the program.

 - Student Responsibilities

 - Terms and Conditions